 Server & Database Security

-- Scribble uses AWS auto-scaling groups to automatically scale on-demand, replace failed instances, and seamlessly rollout new deployments.
+- Rock Content uses AWS auto-scaling groups to automatically scale on-demand, replace failed instances, and seamlessly rollout new deployments.

-- Databases deployed on AWS RDS Managed Services helps to reduce operational overhead and risk by automating common activities such as change requests, monitoring, patch management, security, and backup/restoration services, and provides full-lifecycle services to provision, run, and support the infrastructure.
+- Databases deployed on AWS RDS Managed Services help to reduce operationaloverhead and risk by automating common activities such as change requests, monitoring, patch management, security, and backup/restoration services, and provides full-lifecycle services to provision, run, and support the infrastructure.

 Monitoring & Logging